-“DeWALT and classes at MICA taught me that,” he said about the importance of customer testing and the research and design process.
-He studied object design and product manufacturing as a student and worked on projects with DeWALT, Stanley Black and Decker and ZeroChroma.
-“I learned from the people who were actually doing it, selling consumer products.”
+“DeWALT and classes at MICA taught me that,” he said about the importance of customer testing as well as the research and design process.
+He studied object design and product manufacturing as a student and worked on projects with DeWALT, Stanley Black

 As he launched Zee Bait Co., which specializes in premium artificial bait for bass fishing, Grogan stayed true to another value he learned at MICA — being environmentally conscious.
 He strives to ensure the company’s bait is free from toxic phthalates found in almost all soft-plastic bait, making it better for the environment, fish and end eater.

-Often on the road promoting his products at fishing shows, Grogan has worked hard to grow the business while producing everything himself for a long time — and with only his mom helping fill the occasional order.
-With an exceptional 85 percent returning customer rate and five national-level anglers helping promote Zee Bait products, he sees great potential.
-A winner of 25K in funding during the 2017 UP/Start Venture Competition was a way to help him manage the growth and allow “me to do innovating instead of the business, which is taking up all of my day.”
+Often on the road promoting his products at fishing shows, Grogan has worked hard to grow the business — for a long time, he had only his mom to help fill the occasional order.
+With an exceptional 85 percent returning customer rate and five national-level anglers helping promote Zee Bait products, he sees great potential for the future.
+And winning 25K in seed funding in MICA's annual UP/Start Venture Competition a few years ago helped him manage the company's growth and “do innovating instead of the business, which took up all of my

-“Eighteen-hour days can be painful but they’re fun because I get to talk about fishing all day,” he said.
+“Eighteen-hour days can be painful but they’re fun because I get to talk about fishing all day,” he added.

 Today, Zee Bait is a national, tournament grade brand that sponsors professional and college-aged bass anglers.
 Grogan continues to work on new products, including one new one funded by the UP/Start prize.